Blog Work With Me Shop Resources

 People assume a road trip car needs to be big.
 It doesn't.
 What it needs to be is reliable, fun to drive, and just the right size to remind you that you're moving through something larger than yourself.
 The Countryman fits everything Sora and I need, handles mountain passes without drama, squeezes into the spots everyone else passes up, and still feels like a car worth driving just for the pleasure of driving it.

 If you're a MINI driver wondering whether you can do the big trips — whether the car is up to it, whether you'll feel limited — you won't.
 The only limit is where you decide to stop.
 And so far, we haven't found that place yet.
+Across the 70,000+ miles of road trips i've taken in my MINI counrtyman (not including the thousands i've taken in the convertible beforehand!)
+I have never broken down or gotten a flat tire.
+I always have healthy tires, do a maintenance check/oil change before a big journey, and I also reguarly take care and do scheduled repairs as needed.
+It's been a fun little life, with the MINI, that has become an integral part of me and Sora's travels together.

 Continue Reading